nationalarchives/front-end-development-guide/development-guide.md

 When working outside of .NET MVC:

-* jQuery validate or AngularJS is used to provide client-side validation
 * When using jQuery validate, feature detection is used to determine the need for JavaScript validation and it is applied only when necessary
 * In all cases there is appropriate server-side validation in place